SchoolOfCode/The-Heros-Journey-Backend/plan.md

-create another table with team names and date they played
+create another table with team names and date they played done

-- Create Scripts,
-Models,
-Routes (Request handlers).
+create password validation
+fetch team password match with password